tanishaalone30/IPL-Player-Management-System-Using-JDBC/README.md

-# 🏏 IPL Player Management System
+# 🏏 IPL Player Management System Using JDBC

 A console-based **CRUD application** for managing IPL (Indian Premier League) player data, built with **Core Java** and **JDBC** following a layered **MVC architecture**.